hikeventures/hikeventures.github.io/_posts/trips/2017-01-12-hammerfest-daytrip.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/31889704120/in/dateposted-public/" title="Hammerfest Road Bus"><img src="https://c1.staticflickr.com/1/284/31889704120_ce6fcf4605_k.jpg" width="2048" height="1037" alt="Hammerfest Road Bus"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Arriving in Hammerfest
 We arrived in Hammerfest at around 12.45.
-Once we arrived at the bus terminal in Hammerfest we walked to the local tourist office where we had a conversation with the staff.
-Two immigrants - one from Germany and the other one from Finland who lived here already since a couple of years.
+Once we arrived at the bus terminal in Hammerfest we walked to the <a href="http://www.hammerfest-turist.no/en/">local tourist office</a> where we had a nice conversation with the staff.
+Two immigrants - one from Germany and the other one from Finland - who lived here already since a couple of years.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/32116540332/in/dateposted-public/" title="Hammerfest"><img src="https://c1.staticflickr.com/1/452/32116540332_34f0129926_k.jpg" width="2048" height="929" alt="Hammerfest"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>